Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 * [Steganosaurus](../400_steganosaurus)
 * [Stranger RSA](../200_stranger_rsa)

-Come midnight, I didn't feel like I wanted to stop.
-So I filled up my biggest coffee mug, emptied the sugar tray and settled down for an all-nighter.
+Come midnight, I didn't feel like stopping, so I filled up my biggest coffee mug, emptied the sugar tray and settled down for an all-nighter.

 Tuesday 27
 ----------

-I had a very enjoyable 6 hours of focused coding for Evil Cipher (well, more like 2 hours coding / 4 hours debugging).
+I had a very nice 6 hours of focused coding for Evil Cipher (well, more like 2 hours coding / 4 hours debugging).
 Then lack of sleep started to catch up with me, and I lost a lot of time on Automatos randomly guessing before forcing myself to reason to the correct solution.

-At 8:30 am, the only challenge I had left was ChatBot, and I still had absolutely no idea how to do it, and had to leave 1h later for an appointment.
+At 8:30 am, the only challenge I had left was ChatBot, I still had absolutely no idea how to do it, and I had to leave in 1h for an appointment,  nd started bruteforcing - which as it turns out was ...what you were supposed to do for this challenge?

 ![tuesday](tuesday.png)